massalabs/station/INSTALLATION.md

 #### Automatically

-Simply use the link below to download and then open the file on your machine.
+Simply use copy/paste the cmd line below in your terminal.
 The installation process will start and a success message will be displayed once done.

-Open and use this file [here](https://github.com/massalabs/thyra/blob/main/scripts/linux_install.sh) or run the following cmd:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/massalabs/thyra/main/scripts/linux_install.sh)"
 ```

 Congratulation, your version of Thyra is now installed on your system and can be run by executing `thyra-server` in your terminal.

 You can now browse the **websites on-chain** seamlessly.
 If you need to take the pressure off, maybe a little [game](http://flappy.massa) can help.
 If you want to get down to business, you can start your [Massalian journey](http://my.massa/thyra/wallet) right away!

 > **_NOTE:_** Only Linux Ubuntu is currently supported.

 #### Manually

-#### Thyra installation
+##### Thyra installation

 Let's start by downloading the version of Thyra corresponding to your system [here](https://github.com/massalabs/thyra/releases/latest/download/thyra-server_linux_amd64).